ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/flask_advanced_topics.md

 * [http://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world](http://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world)

-Among other topics, this page explores working with a database in Flask.
+Among other topics, this page explores working with a database in Flask on Heroku.
+See [this article](http://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-xviii-deployment-on-the-heroku-cloud)

 # Storing Data